-It’s no surprise that some of our most popular courses are coding courses.
-And, with an instructor like Alan Simpson, it makes perfect sense.
-Alan has published over 100 computer and coding books, has been professionally developing web apps for over a decade, and currently teaches four of our coding courses.
+Practically every industry operates at least partly on a digital platform: manufacturing, healthcare, banking, communications, retail, and the list goes on.
+With the rising demand for computer programming and development skills, it’s no surprise that some of our most popular courses are coding courses.
+Instructors like Alan Simpson make computer programming classes exciting and applicable to the real world.
+Alan has published over 100 computer and coding books and has been professionally developing web apps for over a decade.
+He brings all this experience and expertise to several of our coding courses.

-We took some time to interview Alan and get his take on the industry, as well as share a little bit more about his experience teaching.
+We took some time to interview Alan to get his take on the industry and learn more about his teaching experience.

 And, students discussing things among themselves in the online discussion areas is an added bonus.
 They help each other learn, and teach each other new things.
 It’s an outstanding learning environment for everyone.

-Alan: There have been so many.
-Though lately I was faced with a situation where multiple offices needed to schedule multiple events on strange schedules like “the second Tuesday of every other month from 6:00 to 9:00” and other very specific time slots.
+There have been so many, though lately I was faced with a situation where multiple offices needed to schedule multiple events on strange schedules like “the second Tuesday of every other month from 6:00 to 9:00” and other very specific time slots.
 Each office had its own schedules, and those schedules could change at any time.

-They wanted be able to open up a calendar showing all the filled and available timeslots going forward, and have the ability to assign a person to the “next available” time slot, or any available time slot.
-And of course then had the need to un-schedule and re-schedule and so forth, all of the time.
+They wanted to be able to open up a calendar showing all the filled and available time-slots going forward and have the ability to assign a person to the “next available” time slot, or any available time slot.
+And of course, then they needed to un-schedule and reschedule and so forth, all of the time.

-Me: When you were first learning to code, what were the things you had a tough time with, and how did you work through it?
+When you were first learning to code, what did you have a tough time with, and how did you work through it?
+Is computer programming hard?

-Alan: Computers have no brains so you can’t tell them what to do in plain English.
+Computers have no brains so you can’t tell them what to do in plain English.
 You have to reduce your vocabulary to a couple dozen words and a few basic concepts of how to store and access information.
 It’s so much simpler than what we do with our own brains, that it’s actually hard.
 It was hard for me, anyway.
 And I see it’s often hard for others.
 We just don’t normally break things down into such small, simple steps.
-But once you get the hang of that… and understand that you’re just trying to explain things to a really dumb machine… using very simple language, you get over a hump, a bump in the learning curve, and from there on out, it all makes sense, and learning becomes a lot easier.
+But once you get the hang of that and understand that you’re just trying to explain things to a really dumb machine, using very simple language, you get over a hump, a bump in the learning curve.
+From there on out, it all makes sense, and learning becomes a lot easier.

-You need a lot of hands-on practice too.
-Actually writing code has made be the developer I am today.
-I always encourage people to just keep trying things out, see what happens.
+Hands-on practice is part of the best computer programmer education.
+Writing code has made me the developer I am today.
+I always encourage people just to keep trying things out and see what happens.
 That’s how you learn.
 And you don’t have to worry about breaking something.
 If the code is bad, then you get a weird result or no result.
 But you don’t break anything or do any permanent harm.